-Secondly, general damages, which can be awarded for unquantifiable losses, such as loss to reputation or loss of amenity, maybe available.
+Secondly, general damages, which can be awarded for non quantifiable losses, such as loss to reputation or loss of amenity, maybe available.

 How a loss is quantified

-The court will look at the difference in value between the claimant’s position following the breach of contract and what their position would have been, had the contract be carried out correctly.
+The court will look at the difference in value between the claimant’s position following the contract breach and what their position would have been, had the contract be carried out correctly.